hontolab/web-access-literacy/browsing-strategy.md

 # Questionnaire on Browsing Strategy

---
-*

-*
-* I try to browse web pages in lower- and higher-ranked web search results
+30. I try to check if the content on web pages is updated
-*
-*

-## 質問リスト
-30. ウェブページに記載されている情報が最新か確認する

 31. I try evaluating whether views represented on web pages are facts or opinions